surifirstpin/biplus_documentation/docs/DataRun.md

 ## Group / Un-Group

-By selecting group option for the field you can group the data and also display the consolidated or a grouped value of the field.
+By selecting group option drop down you can group the data and also display the consolidated or a grouped value of the field.
 To carry out this function Click on **Group** for the field and to release the same Click on **Un-Group**.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/93c8d204507e325aea691be5e8a6e7662975fd3c/images/group.png)